RomainLefeuvre/DatasetBuilder/README.md

 ## Building the standalone version
-As the project is based on eclipse technologies (OCL eclipse, xtext ...) the projects eclipse plugins.
+As the project is based on eclipse technologies (OCL eclipse, xtext ...) the projects are eclipse plugins.
 A standalone build procedure is available, forming an uber-jar with all the necessary dependencies.

 To build the project :
 * run the build.sh script that compile ```fr.inria.diverse.swhModel``` then ```fr.inria.diverse.swhModel.generator```